Kintyre/ksconf/docs/source/intro.rst

 :abbr:`ksconf (Kintyre's Splunk Configuration tool)` is a command-line tool that helps administrators and developers manage their Splunk environments by enhancing their ability to control configuration files.
 By design, the interface is modular so that each function (aka subcommand) can be learned quickly and used independently.
-Most KSConf commands are simple enough for a quick one-off job, yet reliable enough to integrate into complex app build and deployment workflow.
+Most Ksconf commands are simple enough for a quick one-off job, yet reliable enough to integrate into complex app build and deployment workflow.

-KSConf helps manage the nuances of storing Splunk apps in a version control system, such as git.
+Ksconf helps manage the nuances of storing Splunk apps in a version control system, such as git.
 It also supports pointing live Splunk apps to a working tree, merging changes from the live system's (local) folder to the version controlled folder (often 'default'), and in more complex cases, it deals with more than one :ref:`layer <configuration-layers>` of "default", which Splunk can't handle